EIGENCODE (CODE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EIGENCODE Historical Price

-According to the latest data gathered on EIGENCODE live price page, the current price of EIGENCODE is 0.00026685USD.
-The circulating supply of EIGENCODE(CODE) is 999.98M CODE , giving it a market capitalization of $266.84K.
+According to the latest data gathered on EIGENCODE live price page, the current price of EIGENCODE is 0USD.
+The circulating supply of EIGENCODE(CODE) is 999.98M CODE , giving it a market capitalization of $229.24K.

 The EIGENCODE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CODE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.